Two plates with illustrations, blue ribbon, and a scenic background.

 HAND-PRINTED IN THE MASTER PAINTING

-Purity, whiteness and hardness play a major role in the medium of porcelain (similar to her otherwise preferred medium of paper).
-"When an ink pen glides wet and without resistance over a smooth surface, there is nothing more satisfying for me," the artist sums up.
+When working with porcelain, purity, whiteness, and hardness play a central role for Anna Haifisch, much like with paper.
+"When an ink pen glides smoothly and effortlessly across a smooth surface, there is nothing more satisfying for me," the artist sums up.

 The decors of the edition now produced were applied by the KPM master painters in a hand-printing process in accordance with the artist's wishes and are therefore very robust and dishwasher-safe.